 Buy Local Foods

-Food system emissions from food production, harvesting, refrigeration, and transportation account for 34% of total greenhouse gas emission in the world.
+Food system emissions from food production, harvesting, refrigeration, and transportation account for 34% of total greenhouse gas emissions in the world.
 What’s the solution if you want to do your part and reduce your food system carbon footprint?

 Cut down on refrigeration and transportation time by purchasing your foods from local producers.
 These foods will be fresher since they don’t have to travel as far and spend extended amounts of time being refrigeration to remain fresh.
 In addition, there’s typically less plastic packaging involved, also an advantage to help you be healthier and more sustainable.